PTA-Physical Therapist Assist

 PTA225 - Interventions in Orthopedic Impairments

-This course guides the physical therapist assistant student under direction of a physical therapist from fundamentals and theory through practice in orthopedic rehabilitation.
+This course guides the physical therapist assistant student under the direction of a physical therapist from fundamentals and theory through practice in orthopedic rehabilitation.
 Emphasis is placed on rehabilitation treatment options for all major joints to reduce pain and swelling, increase motion and strength, enhance balance and proprioception, and restore function.
 The course will also examine the role of the physical therapist assistant in prosthetic and orthotic management.
 Prerequisite: Formal admission into the physical therapist assistant program.
 (4 crs.)
 Fall.

 PTA230 - Physical Therapy Interventions Across the Life Span